GregRos911/ai-low-code-website-creation-tool/README.md

 ## 🔌 Future Development Plan

-In future versions, layout generation will be handled by a separate AI-powered API running on a VPS (using Ollama + an open-source model).
-This modular API will respond to prompts from the editor and return layout suggestions to be rendered inside Silex—keeping logic clean and scalable.
+The next phase of the project will integrate an AI-powered layout generation API running on a VPS.
+This separation of concerns will allow the plugin to request page layouts from the AI and insert them directly into the editor for visual manipulation.

 ## 🖼️ Screenshots